Email goes to AI Agent.Time comes back to you.

 Write the answer while the whole story stays in view.

-You stop alt-tabbing between the original mail, your notes app, and the compose window.
-The thread you’re answering—including Owlu’s summary—sits beside your draft so names, dates, and promises stay accurate.
-When you want help, inline suggestions match the tone of the conversation; accept with Tab or rewrite freely.
-Reply, forward, or start something brand-new, attach files, and drop in your card so the send feels as polished as if you’d spent twice the time.
+No more alt-tabbing between the original mail, your notes app, and the compose window.
+The thread you’re answering — with Owlu’s summary — sits right beside your draft, so names, dates, and commitments stay accurate.
+When you want help, inline suggestions match the tone of the conversation; accept with Tab, or rewrite in your own words.
+Handle replies, forwards, and new messages in one flow, then attach files and drop in your digital business card to send it all in a single polished shot.

-- Keep source mail and AI context visible so you don’t misquote or miss a detail
+- Keep the source mail and AI summary visible, so you don’t misquote or miss a detail

-- Use ghost text when you want speed, your own words when you want control
+- AI suggestions when you want speed, your own words when you want control — mix them your way

-- Add attachments and a digital business card so the recipient gets everything in one shot
+- Finish with attachments and a digital business card, so the recipient gets a single polished send

 Too complex?